 If you look on Board Game Geek, you’ll find that there are so many types of games out there.
 It’ll make your head spin.
 You want to know exactly what sort of game you’re making so that you can select the ideal target market and tweak around them.
 If you can’t describe your game, you’re in deep marketing trouble.

 I suggest you look on Board Game Geek to find similar games to yours.
 There will always be similar games.
 Know how to make comparisons of your game to other games.
-Highways & Byways, for example, is a racing game with a board that looks like Ticket to Ride crossed with a highway map.
+Tasty Humans, for example, was like Azul, Sagrada, and Tetris.